RocketChat/alexa-rocketchat/README.md

 </p>

 <h3 align="center">
-  Innovating Incredible New User Experiences In The Alexa ecosystem
+  Innovating Incredible New User Experiences In The Alexa Ecosystem
 </h3>

 ---